 Künstlerische Praxis als Beziehungsspinnerei

 KIN-SHIP-ING was scheduled to launch at Kaserne Basel in March 2020 and had to be postponed to due the COVIT19 outbreak.
-We hope to resume in September 2020.

 According to the dictionary “Kinshipping”, as a verb, does not exist.
 Not yet that is.
 The project at Kaserne Basel seeks to provide possible definitions of what the act of kinshipping might be/come. kinship – broken down into its parts kin and ship – provides first clues: The noun “kin” means affinity, connection, relationship, family, people, house, kindred; the verb “to ship” is synonymous with move, transmit, transfer, shift, embark, direct, address

 We proclaim the status of kinship with those akin or familiar to us – alike in looks, consanguinity, convictions, customs, class or other prior affiliation.
 In this sense, kinship is a given.

 The act of kinshipping, on the other hand, would not have to adhere to such boundaries.
 It might simply refer to actively and knowingly extend (ship) affinity (kin) to an-other.
 It might moreover imply a gesture of making (or recognizing or expanding) a connection where there isn’t one, or rather, not an obvious one.
 Connections not just with other people but to other beings (fact or fictional), (im)material things, places, ideas and times past, present and future.